kammitama5/kammitama5.github.io/_posts/2018-4-6-Friday-April-6th.md

 ## So...

-- I was laid off from my part time gig on Wednesday, and honestly, it's been one of the best things that has happened to me.
+- I was laid off from my full-time gig on Wednesday, and honestly, it's been one of the best things that has happened to me.
+Finally, it's over.
   I felt so relieved, and my parents were cheering for me.
 I won't go into details, but I'm on embarking on a long journey with a bright future, with an uncertain path.
 I really need to change that song that's playing in the background right now...Axwell ```^```
   Ingrosso's "Dreamer".
 So appropriate that it's making me tear up.
 I just want to say that I'm so happy I'm officially over with